Jotform Form and Submission Limits: What Happens When You Hit Them

 Before upgrading, try these to stay within your current limits:

-- Do not embed forms on high-traffic pages where most visitors will not fill them out.
+- On Starter or Bronze, do not embed forms on high-traffic pages where most visitors will not fill them out.
 Link to a dedicated form page instead.

 - Use lazy loading: embed the form only when a visitor clicks a button or scrolls to the section.
-This prevents views from casual browsers and bots.
+This keeps casual browsers and bots from spending views.

 - Password-protect forms that are not intended for public access.
 This also blocks bot traffic.